frmscoe/config-service/README.md

 NEXT_PUBLIC_CONFIG_SVC_BE_URL=http://localhost:3007 # this is the config_svc_be URL
 NEXT_PUBLIC_SECURITY_BC_CLIENT_ID=auth-lib-client # this is the keycloak client ID NEXT_PUBLIC_SECURITY_BC_SECRET=auth-lib-client-test-secret # this is the keycloak client secret

+NEXT_PUBLIC_SECURITY_FETCH_LIMIT=100 #this is for setting the total number of artifates that are fetched
 ```

 > Warning :exclamation: You must set your IP instead of local host, if you are running a remote machine.